nanj-robotics/geni_craner/README.md

   mesh (e.g. from CAD / SolidWorks) and place it in the FoundationPose assets directory.
 - **Hand-eye calibration**: Must be performed once for your specific camera mounting position using `easy_handeye2` before grasping can work.
-- **Vision pipeline integration**: This repository provides the robot control, MoveIt 2 planning, and grasp execution (`grasp_node.py`).
-The integration of YOLOv11-Seg + FoundationPose — including converting the estimated 6D pose from camera frame to `base_link` frame via hand-eye calibration and publishing it as a TF — is **not** included and must be implemented by the user.
+- **Grasp strategy node**: This repository provides the robot control, MoveIt 2 planning, and low-level motion execution.
+The high-level grasp strategy node — which integrates YOLOv11-Seg + FoundationPose, converts the estimated 6D pose from camera frame to `base_link` frame via hand-eye calibration, and triggers grasp execution — is **not** included and must be implemented by the user according to their specific setup and workflow.
 - **Two Python environments**: The ROS2 packages run on system Python 3.10, while YOLOv11-Seg and FoundationPose run in the `foundationpose` conda environment (Python 3.9).
 Do not mix them — install deep learning dependencies only in the conda environment, and build ROS2 packages with the system Python.

 ## Build